 My initial typing test resulted in a dismal 10-17 wpm, down from my usual 100-110.
 At the end of two days of use, I hit 40ish, by the end of day 3 it was up to 50.
 However, after a week with the keyboard, I was able to get between 64-78 wpm with 90% accuracy.
 It’s still less than I’m used to but given more time, that will only increase.

 This was an interesting keyboard to review, primarily because it is a pretty big disembarkment from the “tried and true” conventional keyboard design we’re all used to.

 While the overall score seems a little low at 8.6/10, I’m certain that after using the keyboard for a month or two, the Ease of Use score would increase significantly.

 This is an ergonomic keyboard that provides a more comfortable typing experience by allowing your hands to be placed in a more neutral position.

 On that note, it does a great job.
 After prolonged use, you’ll not feel any of the normal cramping that sometimes experience with conventional keyboards.

 Founded in 2010 and based in Vancouver BC, Canada, Truly Ergonomic has established a solid track record for designing and manufacturing premium quality computer hardware for maximum comfort.

 Our Mission is to enhance workplace health and wellness by offering superior usability and comfort to every computer user.
-We are dedicated to helping everyone work in an ergonomic and comfortable way so as to reduce or avoid pain and workplace injuries, thereby improving their quality of life.
+We are dedicated to helping everyone work ergonomically and comfortably to help reduce or avoid pain and workplace injuries, thereby improving quality of life.